Back to Articles

 • What was he asking of me?
 This is the message your unconscious wants you to hear.

-As your inner masculine becomes healthier, the men in your dreams become kinder, wiser, and more supportive.
-Your dreams literally show your inner integration.
+As your inner masculine becomes healthier, the men in your dreams become kinder, wiser, and more supportive - showing your inner integration.